 In 1982 the first government of the region of Andalusia, called the Junta, was formed.
 The Junta slowly grew in scope and size.
 More and more departments were established, from Economy and Planning to Agriculture and Fishing, from Education to Urban Development.

-The regional administration needed to start performing new functions, including the payment of its bills.
+The regional administration started performing new functions, including the payment of its bills.
 The department of Finance of the Junta hired some experienced bureaucrats from the national Ministry of Finance, who set up procedures for the payment process similar to those in place at the central government.

 The payment of bills took place at the Treasury division of the Finance department of the Junta.
 After receiving the invoices to be paid from every other department, the Treasury division issued validated transfer orders to banks.
 The Junta held accounts in different banks in the region, which would then make payments to the vendors.